 - Upon maturity of the trade receivable, the bank collects the payment from the importer.

 The forfaiters today, however, engage for more than just purchasing the bill.
-They help structure the deals, the credit terms, the guarantees sought, and deciding the pricing structure.
+They help structure the deals, the credit terms, the guarantees sought, and decide the pricing structure.
 So, the forfaiter’s role can start much before the exporter needs finance.

 Risks in Forfaiting